What is the Bounce Back Loan Scheme (BBLS)

 But surely we are in a different world now?

 Yes, and no!
 The government has relaxed insolvency rules regarding wrongful trading ie directors could be expected to try and trade through this difficult time as it is impossible to make the same sort of judgements that you would normally take pre pandemic.
 But it has not relaxed other parts of the insolvency legislation such as the creation of a preference.
 So if your business was/is insolvent, which in legal terms probably was as the pandemic took hold, then the rules still apply.

 The UK government will be keen to get money back from these bouncback loans next year.

 The bounceback loan was a loan to the company, not to you as an individual, even if you are director and sole shareholder.
-Therefore to use the loan to pay off personal debts is pretty much fraudulent.
+Consequently, if the company goes into liquidation or administration then the loan will be written off as well as the company ceasing to exist.
+However be aware that if you have used the loan to pay off personal debts then that is is pretty much fraudulent.
 If the company cannot pay back the loan the bank or a liquidator may well investigate where it went and conclude that it was "stolen" from the company.
 The veil of incorporation will be lifted and you will be personally liable for the debts.
 In addition you may well be disqualified from being a director of a company.
 So basically it is not worth it.

 If you need a way to deal with personal debts then Debt Management Plans, an IVA, or Bankruptcy are the way forward!

 Categories: Implications for Directors